john102594/wpperidot/wp-content/plugins/click-to-chat-for-whatsapp/readme.txt

     I like to buy this {product}, {url}

-With this prefilled text, we can know from which page the user started the conversation, regarding which they contacted us, and their details
+With this prefilled text, we can know from which page the user started the conversation, purpose of the contact, and their details

 = Call to Action =